What disclosures do social media influencers need to display?

 Some brands may ask an influencer to enter into an Influencer Agreement for paid services.
 In general, a written agreement is a good idea so everyone is on the same page when it comes to performance and payment expectations, and who owns the rights to any content that is made.
 It may outline the influencer’s rights and obligations to disclose and comply with applicable laws.

 Negotiating an Influencer Agreement can be challenging, especially if you are working with a large company.
 If you have questions about your legal obligations and responsibilities as an influencer, reach out to a Rocket Lawyer network attorney for affordable legal advice.
-If you need tax help, Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
-Don't do your taxes™ – Let us do them for you.
+And if you need tax help, Rocket Lawyer can now match you with a Tax Pro for affordable and convenient tax filing services.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.